k-man-null/DiceGame/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 # DiceGame

+## The Game

+To play the game, visit the site ....

+Then, choose the number of dices you want to roll.

+Roll the dices and see how much you get as your total